jalian-systems/wp-pde/main/help/7-en-US-wp_pde-menu-pages.md

     Provide the icon to be shown in the admin menu (small 16x16) and the position of the menu.

+* _Metabox Support_

+    Select the type of meta box support you want to provide.
+You need to select this option for adding meta boxes to your menu page. a `Normal` meta box is always created if you select any option other than `None`.

 You can add more form elements to a menu page.
 See `Forms` help for more details.

 Do not forget to click on the `Save` option to save your changes.
 PDE creates an `usage` entry